tuckert23/test_2/README.md

 Jeff took Linear regression and Logistic Regression Taylor took Decision Trees and Random Forest and Naïve Bayes Virginia took KNN and SVM

+# Taylor TODO
+Make sure proportions of race are okay for cleaned data